gradle/gradle/design-docs/publishing-and-sharing-plugins.md

 This requires that script plugins can express all things that binary plugins can in terms of usage requirements:

 1. Dependencies on other plugins - specified by the plugin script's `plugins {}` block
-1. Dependencies on JVM libraries
+1. Dependencies on JVM libraries - specified by the plugin script's `buildscript {}` block
 1. Entry point/implementation - script body
-1. Exported classes
+1. Exported classes - the public classed declared in the script

 As new capabilities are added to plugins (particularly WRT new configuration model), consideration should be given to how script plugins express the same thing.